ZUEL-ZhiruiChen/PHSGCL/README.md

 # README
-This project is the source code for the Paper：PHSGCL: Prompt-enhanced Hyperbolic Scattering Graph Contrastive Learning This project employs a unified data loading interface. `hycrod/data.py -> load_dataset()`，
+This project is the source code for the Paper：PHSGCL: Prompt-enhanced Hyperbolic Scattering Graph Contrastive Learning.

+This project employs a unified data loading interface. `hycrod/data.py -> load_dataset()`，
 **The training entry point remains unchanged.**，Uniformly run through the following methods：